affluent-bilby-classifieds/fed-scripting/assignment1/assignment1-readme.md

 ## Stage 1:

-This is just html with the use of the table function.
-We have one text input box but no button.
+This is just html with the use of the table function.[1]
+We have one text input[2] box but no button as yet.

 ![stage1](readme_files/screenshot1.PNG)